Aventine Hill

-The Aventine Hill (/ˈævᵻntaɪn, -tɪn/; Collis Aventinus; Aventino /it/) is one of the Seven Hills on which ancient Rome was built.
+The Aventine Hill (/ˈævᵻntaɪn, -tɪn/ AV-in-tyne-,_--tin; Collis Aventinus; Aventino /it/) is one of the Seven Hills on which ancient Rome was built.
 It belongs to Ripa, the modern twelfth rione, or ward, of Rome.

 Location and boundaries

 Schematic map of Rome showing the seven hills and Servian Wall.

 The Aventine Hill is the southernmost of Rome's seven hills.
 It has two distinct heights, one greater to the northwest (Aventinus Major) and one lesser to the southeast (Aventinus Minor), divided by a steep cleft that provides the base for an ancient roadway between the heights.
 During the Republican era, the two hills may have been recognized as a single entity.

 The Augustan reforms of Rome's urban neighbourhoods (vici) recognised the ancient road between the two heights (the modern Viale Aventino) as a common boundary between the new Regio XIII, which absorbed Aventinus Maior, and the part of Regio XII known as Aventinus Minor.